Oil burner: Igniters

 Some oil burners use glow bars which operate much like the glow plugs of a diesel engine.

-Many use high voltage generated by a voltage-step up transformer to create a spark for ignition, somewhat similar to a spark plug.

-Original oil burner transformers were copper wire conductors wrapped around an iron core.
-A standard type of transformer to this day.
-In the mid-90s electronic igniters replaced the copper and iron transformer, solving many problems related to the old style transformer.
+Many use high voltage to create a spark for ignition, somewhat similar to a spark plug.
+In the past, transformers were used to generate the high voltage.
+In the mid-90s, electronic igniters were introduced, solving many problems related to the old style transformer.
 This new technology in igniters would soon replace all old style transformers throughout the oil burner industry.
-The new igniters would run cooler so the output voltage could be increased from 10,000 to 20,000 VAC.
+Electronic igniters run cooler, so the output voltage could be increased from 10,000 to 20,000 VAC, resulting in faster, more reliable ignition.
+A standard igniter draws around 35 milliamps.

-This increase of voltage would be more reliable, reduce delayed ignition, run cooler and all while using less energy.
-The voltage is high, but a standard igniter will only pull around 35 milliamps.

 Safety control

-Oil-fired burners are fitted with a safety mechanism for determining if the fuel has ignited and a flame present.
-The terms "primary control", "safety control", "cad cell control", "master control", and "fire-eye control" are variously used to describe a light dependent electrical resistor (LDR) which detects the flame whose value changes by the amount of light it is exposed to.
+Oil-fired burners are fitted with a safety mechanism to confirm proper ignition.
+The terms "primary control", "safety control", "cad cell control", "master control", and "fire-eye control" are variously used to describe a light dependent resistor (LDR) which detects the flame whose value changes by the amount of light it is exposed to.
 The resistance decreases as the LDR is exposed to more light.
 The material is usually cadmium sulfide, hence the name "cad cell" for this component.
-In darkness the resistance is around 1 MΩ, while when exposed to light from a properly ignited flame the resistance is significantly lower, around 75–300 Ω.
+In darkness the resistance is around 1 MΩ, while when exposed to light from a properly ignited flame the resistance is much lower, around 75–300 Ω.

 Older oil burners were equipped with a primary control installed on the exhaust stack with a bimetallic heat sensing element protruding into the stack, such a control was referred to as a "stack relay" or a "stack control".
-It performed the same function as the newer cad-cell control but instead of sensing light from the burner flame it sensed heat from the flame exhaust gases to prove that ignition took place.
+It performed the same function as the newer cad-cell control, but instead of sensing light from the burner flame, it sensed the heat of exhaust gases to confirm ignition.